BouzoulasDimitrios/Qlearning-Pong-Workshop-in-Cpp/README.md

     game_states = 512 * 512 * 512 * 1024 =>
     game_states = 137438953472

-This leaves us with roughly 100 Billion game states which is an unpleasantly big number.<br>
+This leaves us with roughly 100 **billion** game states, which is an unpleasantly big number.<br>

-As a result we should try to get it smaller.<br>
+As a result, we should try to get it smaller.<br>
 Let's start by the least relevant part, the oponents paddle height.<br>
-If my goal is to hit the ball I do not have to know where the oponents paddle is.<br>
+If my goal is to hit the ball, I do not have to know where the opponent's paddle is.<br>

     So let's calculate the ammount of game states again leaving out the oponents paddle Y position:

     game_states = 512 * 512 * 1024 =>
     game_states = 268435456

-Still being in the hundreds of millions is not that optimal as we need to have 3 values for every game state<br>
+Still, being in the hundreds of millions is not optimal as we need to have 3 values for every game state<br>
 leaving us with nearly 1 billion values.<br>

-So how to optimize from here? <br>
+So how do we optimize from here? <br>

-we could apply the following approach:<br>
+We could apply the following approach:<br>
 As we aim to always hit the ball and nothing else, the only thing that we need to do is to be on the same level as the ball.<br>

 We could simply use the **ball's Y** value and the **paddle's Y** value.